쉐도잉 연습: ENGLISH SPEECH | ANNE HATHAWAY: Paid Family Leave (English Subtitles) - YouTube로 영어 말하기 배우기

 Far from not being able to afford to have paid parental leave, it seems we can't afford not to.

-In fact, a study in Sweden showed that every month fathers took paternity leave, the mothers’ income increased by 6.7 per cent.
+In fact, a study in Sweden showed that for every month fathers took paternity leave, the mother's income increased by 6.7%.

-That’s 6.7 per cent more economic freedom for the whole family.
+That's 6.7% more economic freedom for the whole family.

 We need to help each other if we are going to grow.

-I look forward to beginning with the UN itself which has not yet achieved parity and who's paid parental leave policies are currently up for review.
+I look forward to beginning with the UN itself, which has not yet achieved parity, and whose paid parental leave policies are currently up for review.

 Let us lead by example in creating a world in which women and men are not economically punished for wanting to be parents.